Millions Recovered For Crewmen Injured In Cargo Handling Accidents

-When moving cargo aboard a ship or fish processing vessel, defective equipment, improper safety procedures, or a fellow crewman’s negligence can quickly result in a career-ending injury.
-Maritime injury lawyer James M. Beard and his partners at Johnson Beard & Trueb PC have recovered millions of dollars in compensation for crewmen injured in cargo handling accidents.
+When moving cargo aboard a ship or fish processing vessel, defective equipment, improper safety procedures or a fellow crewman’s negligence can quickly result in a career-ending injury.
+Maritime injury lawyer James M. Beard and his partners at Trueb & Beard LLC, have recovered millions of dollars in compensation for crewmen injured in cargo handling accidents.

 A vessel owner and the crewman’s employer owe each crewman aboard the vessel a safe place to work.
 This includes providing proper equipment and manpower to safely load and unload the ship’s cargo.
 Speed of operations should never be given a priority over the crewman’s safety.
 All cargo handling injuries to crewmen could be prevented if proper equipment and training were provided, and proper safety procedures were followed.
 Never accept blame for an injury accident that wasn’t your fault.

 Throughout his 30-year career, maritime injury lawyer James Beard has represented many crewmen who have been injured in cargo handling accidents.
 Let him put his experience in past cases to work for you.
-Beard obtained a 3.5 million dollar settlement for a crewman injured when a crane failed aboard a barge.
-He recovered a million dollars for a crewman cleaning a barge after cargo operations.
+Beard obtained a $3.5 million settlement for a crewman injured when a crane failed aboard a barge.
+He recovered $1 million for a crewman cleaning a barge after cargo operations.
 Don’t settle your claim for less compensation than you deserve.

-Beard has handled wrongful death cases for crewmen who died as a result of the overloading of cargo holds.
-He has represented crewmen who have suffered injured backs, broken legs, damaged knees, and closed head injuries stacking crab pots.
-He has done many slip and falls in the cargo holds of fish processors.
-Beard represents crewmen in cargo hold and product lifting injury claims, cargo net accidents, container accidents, ladder accidents, flying forks, crane accidents, defective hooks and cargo rigging, loading barges, loading and unloading cargo and materials from ships
+The experienced maritime injury lawyers of Trueb & Beard LLC, handle wrongful death cases for crewmen who died as a result of the overloading of cargo holds.
+They represent crewmen who have suffered injured backs, broken legs, damaged knees, and closed head injuries stacking crab pots.
+They have litigated many cases involving slip-and-falls in the cargo holds of fish processors.
+Beard and his team represent crewmen in cargo hold and product lifting injury claims, cargo net accidents, container accidents, ladder accidents, flying forks, crane accidents, defective hooks and cargo rigging, loading barges, loading and unloading cargo and materials from ships.